 What’s the minimum wage?

-The hourly minimum wage rates from 1 April 2019 are below.
+The hourly minimum wage rates from 1 April 2020 are below (with the previous year’s rates shown in brackets).
 You must be at least school leaving age to qualify for them.

 The apprentice rate is for apprentices aged 16 to 18, and apprentices aged 19 or over who are in the first year of their apprenticeship.
 All other apprentices are entitled to the National Minimum Wage for their age.